instadw/instadwell-blog/_posts/2025-08-21-top-10-coliving-operators-in-india.md

 Coliving in India is a modern, community-driven form of shared living.
 Residents enjoy private personal spaces alongside shared common areas, amenities, meals, housekeeping, and social experiences.
 It is especially popular among students, young professionals, and urban migrants who seek affordable, hassle-free, and flexible living without sacrificing comfort or community engagement.
 Operators typically provide tech-enabled booking, flexible contracts, and vibrant community events to enhance urban living experiences.

-Today, many brands are recognized as the  [Top PG & Co-Living Platform in India and Abroad](https://instadwell.com/), offering global-standard community living experiences.
+Today, many brands are recognized as the offering global-standard community living experiences.

 ## The Start of Coliving in India